OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 - The individual(s) responsible for scanning should also perform the due diligence of incoming third-party software and verify the list of open source components received within the software.
     - The above verification can be completed by referring to the Software Bill of Materials documentation (SBOMs) which should have been shared along with the third-party software or otherwise made available.
     - Confirm whether the incoming open source licenses are in compliance with the receiving Organization’s open source policy.
-- If open source components found (by manual or a tool) in the third-party software does not match those mentioned in the SBOM then the supplier should be contacted to provide an explanation and/or update.
+- If open source components found (by manual or a tool) in the third-party software does not match those mentioned in a supplier's SBOM then the supplier should be contacted to provide an explanation and/or update.

 **Outcome:**